hibernick/RasPreenFM2/README.md

 Its compiled as 64Bit, just put the kernel8.img, bootcode.bin, start.elf & fixup.dat in the root of the sd-card
 of your Raspi 3B(+) and off you go!

-The best way to build it ist to get https://github.com/rsta2/minisynth and build it to test the framework, the addon/fats must also be build.
+The best way to build it is to get https://github.com/rsta2/minisynth and build it to test the framework, the addon/fats must also be build.
 I used gcc-arm-8.3-2019.03-x86_64-aarch64-elf/bin/aarch64-elf- as compiler then copy the raspreen directory instead of the src directory i had to change line 63 in circle/Rules.mk to